 First Ever Big Air Final at the Winter Olympics

 Tensions were high at the first Winter Olympics big air event.
 Slopestyle gold medalist, Jamie Anderson also entered this category.
-Prior to lift off, you could cut the tension with a knife, as all the ladies felt they’d be the one who would make history.
+Prior to lifting off, you could cut the tension with a knife, as all the ladies felt they’d be the one who would make history.
 This was the only, or the last shot, that some of these ladies had at Olympic gold.
 Gasser made it tougher on herself, though, when she didn’t score on her first run.
 In contrast, Anderson came out hot and scored a sick 90.00 on her first attempt.
 It was Gasser’s time to make or break in her second run and having Anderson’s impressive first run scores to aim for made it both easy and tough.
 It made things tougher because 90.00 isn’t an insignificant score to beat, but it was easier because Gasser pushed herself to attempt ever more daring tricks.

-Gasser’s second run scored her a 89.00.
+Gasser’s second run scored her an 89.00.
 This time around, she managed to score even higher than Anderson, but only moved into 3rd position, as a new contender surpassed both Gasser and Anderson.
 New Zealand’s Zoi Sadowski Synnott impressed the judges with her score of 92.00.
 This meant that Gasser and Anderson had to pull out the big guns as scores were too close for comfort.
 Then things got real.
 Anderson had some bad luck and didn’t score in her third and final round.
 Sadowski Synnott also didn’t score on her final run.
 However, Gasser had to prove her worth in gold and landed the sickest cab double cork 1080 on her final drop.
 This earned her an impressive 96.00, making hers the highest score awarded at this year’s Ladies’ Big Air final.
 Including the Big Air Ladies event at an Olympic level is a positive step for ladies snowboarding.

 Read more about the winners at the Games in “Medals At the 2018 Winter Olympics“